Meghana52780/DemoProject-6/README.md

 # DemoProject-6
-this page consists of rules for designing a static page
+This repository consists of rules how to design